wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 # Drawback: the terrible Hidden Fourth Rule which Forbids us From Running Blue in Red

 # Drawback: integration with sync third party libraries
+In my experience, this has not been much of an issue.
+For example, you can just do
 {% highlight python %}
 from third_party import sync_function